pineappletea/Penetration-Testing-Course/week-3/README.md

 ![print of fields](/week-3/xss-fields.png)

-There isnt really a field to input the answers to this, and it isnt made very clear what is required to pass this.
+There isn't really a field to input the answers to this, and it isn't made very clear what is required to pass this.
 But the tracker box has turned green so Im calling it done.

 ## Sources